 Carlyle Sharpe (b.
-1965) is Associate Professor of Music in Composition and Theory at Drury University in Springfield, Missouri, and recent recipient of the Drury University Faculty Award for Excellence in Scholarship.
-His cantata, Proud Music of the Storm, was recently featured on the National Endowment for the Arts “American Masterpieces” concerts with the Providence Singers and was also performed by The Washington Chorus at The Kennedy Center in April 2008.
+1965) is Professor of Music in Composition and Theory at Drury University in Springfield, Missouri.
+A recipient of the Drury University Faculty Award for Excellence in Scholarship, his cantata, Proud Music of the Storm, was featured on the National Endowment for the Arts “American Masterpieces” concerts with the Providence Singers and was also performed by The Washington Chorus at The Kennedy Center.
 The Providence Journal called his work “the smartest, most well-crafted offering” and an “intense imaginative score” and the Choral Journal noted “Sharpe has created a worthy addition to the repertoire.”

-A native of Texas, he graduated summa cum laude with Bachelor of Music and Master of Music degrees in composition from Rice University’s Shepherd School of Musicand was a recipient of the Louis Sudler Prize in the Arts.
+He graduated summa cum laude with Bachelor of Music and Master of Music degrees in composition from Rice University’s Shepherd School of Music and was a recipient of the Louis Sudler Prize in the Arts.
 Upon completion of the Doctor of Musical Arts degree in composition at Boston University, he was one of five graduating students to receive the Kahn Career Entry Award for the Arts, a generous grant awarded to launch the recipients’ professional careers.